-Most faculty in the Department of Social Work use D2L to support their in-class instruction.
-Several of the MSW courses will be hybrid courses - meaning that the courses will be a combination of face-to-face (in-class) and on-line instruction using D2L.
+All faculty in the Department of Social Work use D2L to support their in-class instruction.
+All MSW courses are hybrid courses - meaning that the courses will be a combination of face-to-face (in-class) and on-line instruction using D2L.
 Students in the MSW program are required to learn and use D2L.
 On-line D2L student tutorials are available to help students learn how to navigate the system.
-To obtain support in using D2L call (507) 389-3295, email desire2learn@mnsu.edu, or go to http://www.mnsu.edu/its/academic/d2l/
+To obtain support in using D2L call (507) 389-3295,email desire2learn@mnsu.edu, or go to https://mnsu.learn.minnstate.edu/d2l/login